 - Identifying agreements that may impact the value of the target

-- Evaluating the transferability of key agreements from the target to the acquiring company
+- Evaluating the transferability of critical contracts from the target to the acquiring company

-- Corporate structure of final entity and effects on licenses/IP-related agreements
+- The corporate structure of the final entity and effects on licenses/IP-related agreements

-- Restrictive clauses that may impact business goals of acquirer
+- Restrictive clauses that may impact business goals of the acquirer

 - Typical problems arising during due diligence